Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 Florence is a 1.5-hour train from Rome on Trenitalia and a little under 2 hours from Milan (also Trenitalia).

-Florence travel guide for first-timers
+florence travel guide

-Piazza della Signoria
+Piazza della Signoria - Travel Guide for Florence, Italy

 Where to stay in Florence for first-timers